DamianS-eng/wiihacks-wiki/wiidev/setup.md

   So you want to develop something for the Wii and ended up here.

-  Below is my instructional on setting up a development environment for making Homebrew Wii applications.
+  Below is our instructional on setting up a development environment for making Homebrew Wii applications.

   First we're going to start out with some basic requirements.